-At the HHS Wildlife Center we believe in the inherent worth and dignity of all living things.
-We value the lives of every animal that enters our care and vow to treat each animal humanely and with respect and compassion.
+We believe in the inherent worth and dignity of all living things.
+We value the life of every animal that enters our care and vow to treat each animal humanely, and with respect and compassion.
 Although our goal is to release all animals back to the wild, we hold ourselves accountable to do what is best for each individual animal.

 The staff and volunteers of HHS Wildlife Center strive to develop future leaders in the wildlife field.
 Through our work with the Boy Scouts of America, Girl Scouts of the USA, and local colleges, we actively seek out and then train tomorrow’s wildlife workers.
 By sharing our enthusiasm for conserving Texas wildlife, we establish bold visions and purposefulness in the next generation.